curlpipe/ox/README.md

 <!-- ROADMAP -->
 ## Roadmap

-You can see the `todo.todo` file to see my plans for the future of the editor!
+You can see the `roadmap.todo.md` file to see my plans for the future of the editor!

 <!-- LICENSE -->
 ## License